ebrehault/slides/plone/ploneconf-2017-keynote.md

 Hola a tots.
 I would love to do my talk in catalan, but my catalan is very bad, I will continue in english because my english is much better.

-Nevertheless, I will do my best to make my english as bad as possible, because but speaking bad english is a french tradition we need to preserve (even our new president tries to speak a correct english, and I think that's a shame).
+Nevertheless, I will do my best to make my english as bad as possible, because speaking bad english is a french tradition we need to preserve (even our new president tries to speak a correct english, and I think that's a shame).

 --------------------------------------------------------------------------------